 The first step in this regard is to choose the ‘right’ optional.
 Click here for more on selecting the right optional subject.
 Preparing for the optional subject needs a different approach from the GS papers.
 The optional subject papers test your specialised expertise.
 So, you should go deep into a topic unlike the GS papers where width and range are more important.

-#7: Taking test papers
+#7: Practicing with mock test papers

 This is one of the most important tips you could get.
 To taste success in the USPC exam, you should take mock tests regularly.
 They serve many benefits and can take your civil services preparation a notch up.
 Check out BYJU’S comprehensive All India Mains Test Series and read about how it can help you in your IAS pursuit.

-#8: Revision reinforces
+#8: Revision is advisable

 Revision should be a regular part of your IAS preparation schedule.
 It is impossible to remember and reproduce in the answer booklet whatever you have learnt of the vast UPSC syllabus unless you reinforce it through timely revisions.